 The older Soviet trains in Kazakhstan

 The older light blue trains in Kazakhstan are still the cheapest way to travel around and provide the essential nostalgic Soviet experience.
-That said, the blue trains in Kazakhstan, they take their sweet time.
-Compare 24 hours from Nur-sultan (Astana) to Shymkent by slow train that will only take 16 hours by high-speed train.
+That said, the blue trains in Kazakhstan take their sweet time.
+From Nur-sultan (Astana) to Shymkent by slow train it takes more than 24 hours while it only takes 16 hours with the talgo high-speed train.

 The newer high speed trains